iterative/dvc.org/content/docs/user-guide/setup-dropbox-remote.md

 ## URL format

-You can indicate any directory name that will be created under the `DROPBOX_HOME/Applications/dvc`, e.g.
+You can indicate any directory name that will be created under the `DROPBOX_HOME`, e.g.
-`DROPBOX_HOME/Applications/dvc/my-project`.
+`DROPBOX_HOME/dvc/my-project`.
 Make sure this name is not already used for another project to keep things separated.
 The URL is formed as follows:
-`dropbox://my-project`.
+`dropbox://dvc/my-project`.
 It does not need to be an existing directory.

 ## Authorization